 How is annual leave calculated when leaving a job?

-When you leave a job, your annual leave entitlement is calculated based on the leave you've accrued up to your leaving date.
+When an employee leaves a job, their annual leave entitlement is calculated based on the leave they've accrued up to your leaving date.
 It's pretty straightforward.

 For example, if an employee is leaving halfway through the year but has only used a quarter of their holiday allowance, they are likely eligible for pay in lieu to compensate for the unused leave.
 Alternatively, the employee may take their remaining annual leave during their notice period, subject to approval by their employer.